trussworks/Engineering-Playbook/infrasec/tutorials/yubikey-configuration.md

 * Verify the key is deleted
 * Repeat if multiple keys need to be deleted

-_Note that if you have not imported the keys to your Yubikey yet then your output will not include those card-no details._
+_Note that if you have not imported the keys to your YubiKey yet then your output will not include those card-no details._

 ## Creating Backups